GitGuardian/ggshield/README.md

 Options:
   --show-secrets  Show secrets in plaintext instead of hiding them.
-  --exit-zero     Always return a 0 (non-error) status code, even if issues
+  --exit-zero     Always return a 0 (non-error) status code, even if incidents
                   are found.The env var GITGUARDIAN_EXIT_ZERO can also be used to set this option.

-  --all-policies  Present fails of all policies (Filenames, FileExtensions,
+  --json             JSON output results  [default: False] --all-policies  Present fails of all policies (Filenames, FileExtensions,
                   Secret Detection).
 By default, only Secret Detection is shown.

   -v, --verbose   Verbose display mode.
+  -o, --output PATH  Route ggshield output to file.
   -h, --help      Show this message and exit.

 Commands: